yilmazbingo/svelte-redis/NOTES/software_architecture/scalability/readme.md

 ## Database Replication:

+Replication reduces latency. for example for each continient we can serve from a replica that is hosted on that continent.

 we can create `Read Replica` for higher read scalability. we can also create `backup` which is used for high availbality There are two replcations: